runwayml/learn/docs/how-to/run-a-model.md

 ### Step 5

-For this model, we select a checkpoint we want to use, from our options.
+For this model, we can select different checkpoint we want to use from our options panel.
 Here we select **Flickr Faces**

 ![io](assets/images/tutorials/tutorial_style_gan/04_io.png)

 ### Step 6

-In order to run your model, ensure the toggle is switched on in the lower left hand corner.
-Let's click **Run Remotely** which will now start your model running in the cloud.
+In order to run your model, ensure the GPU toggle is switched on in the lower left-hand corner.
+Let's click **Run Remotely** which will now start your model on cloud GPU.

 ![Remote GPU](assets/images/how-to/run-locally/running-remotely.png)